§ 23-1.8-3. Committees.

 (3) Employment committee: one representative of the department of human services, and one representative of the department of labor and training;

-(4) Health care committee: one representative of the department of elderly affairs, one representative of the department of health, and one representative of the department of mental health, retardation, and hospitals;
+(4) Health care committee: one representative of the department of elderly affairs, one representative of the department of health, and one representative of the department of behavioral healthcare, developmental disabilities and hospitals;

 (c) The committees are responsible for appointing their chairpersons.
 Chairpersons shall report upon the activities of their committees at commission meetings.